patrickbucher/algorithms/diary.md

 2. Test Data: generating arrays of random numbers of a given length
 3. Conversion: binary to decimal, decimal to binary

+I started the implementation of Insertion Sort in Go and wrote a good deal of unit test, with according helper functions (generate random slices, check equality of slices, check ordering of slices)—with further unit tests.
+This small framework will be helpful for all sorting algorithms to be covered, and it is a good exercise to write it for every language.
+I write those procedures using parametric polymorphism (generics), even though I'm using just `int` for the test data.
+But working with generics is a good practice.

 # 2023-07-31 (Mo)

 I started with simplifying the Clojure code from last night; the computation of